brycewray/eleventy_solo/README.md

 # Repo for brycewray.com

 This is the repository from which the [Eleventy](https://11ty.dev)-generated version of [brycewray.com](https://brycewray.com) formerly was built.
 I suggest you use it **only for reference** and, rather than cloning or forking it, use one of the **starter sets** based on it (see below).
-It now uses the [Tailwind CSS JIT compiler](https://blog.tailwindcss.com/just-in-time-the-next-generation-of-tailwind-css) and features internal (`head`-based) CSS; it also includes [Alpine.js](https://github.com/alpinejs/alpine).
+It now uses the [Tailwind CSS JIT compiler](https://blog.tailwindcss.com/just-in-time-the-next-generation-of-tailwind-css) and, in production mode, features internal (`head`-based) CSS; it also includes [Alpine.js](https://github.com/alpinejs/alpine).

 ## Starter sets based on this repo